Home ✧ About ✧ Sitemap ✧ Neighbors ✧ Guestbook

 Makes around 6 servings

 Soak ¾ lbs of garbanzo beans in water overnight (with around ¼ teaspoon of baking powder).
-In the morning, put them in the instant pot on the beans/chili setting with black tea bags, water (double the amount of water than garbanzos), salt, and chana masala.
+In the morning, put them in the instant pot on the beans/chili setting with black tea bags, water (double the amount of water than garbanzos), salt, and chana masala (also the name of a spice mix).

 Blend or chop the garlic, ginger, 4-5 tomatoes, and 2-3 thai chilis (if you want it spicy) until it’s very fine.